Why is my gutters sagging

 Frequently Asked Questions

-How do I know if my gutters need to be replaced?
+How do I know if my gutters need to be repaired?

 Can I fix sagging gutters myself?

-For minor sagging, you may be able to fix it yourself by tightening the gutter hangers or adding additional support.
-However, for more significant sagging or damage, it's best to call in a professional roofing contractor to properly assess and repair the issue.
+In some cases, you may be able to fix minor sagging by tightening or replacing the gutter hangers and brackets.
+However, if the damage is more extensive, it's best to call a professional roofing contractor.

 Connect with certified professionals in your area